diana-corona/diana-corona/README.md

  Hi, I'm Diana 👑

-🤓 MSc in Machine Learning and Autonomous Systems Graduate - University of Bath 🤖 My objective is to design, build, troubleshoot, and maintain scalable and transparent machine-learning pipelines on online serving systems, as well as to optimize the performance of machine-learning models and infrastructure and to create end-to-end solutions.
+🤓 MSc in Machine Learning and Autonomous Systems Graduate - University of Bath 🤖

+My objective is to design, build, troubleshoot, and maintain scalable and transparent end-to-end solutions with machine-learning models.
+As well as to optimize the performance of machine-learning pipelines and infrastructure.

 Check my portfolio https://diana-corona.github.io/